 3. Submitting to Article and Link Directories

 Most SEOs are familiar with submitting their website link or content to article directories and link directories.
 Just like other tactics on this list, it does not work as well as it used to in the past.
-Despite this, some SEOs still use them for building links.
+Despite this, some SEOs still use them for professional SEO link building.

 If you are one of them, make sure you only submit your articles to article directories that have a high domain authority and domain rank.
 Secondly, you should submit your links to link directories that are relevant to your niche.
 You should never post links and submasaasit articles to irrelevant directories just to get a link.
 This can cause more harm than good to your website’s rankings.